shoeffner/mthesis/src/conclusion.md

 annotations whether the person is looking to the left or right.
 When considering annotating the small Pexels dataset it quickly turns out that due to the nature of portrait photos, most people gaze directly into the camera.
-In fact only 18 images feature obvious gazes to either side.
+In fact, only 18 images feature obvious gazes to either side.
 The BioID dataset has similar problems, in most pictures the people also gaze into the camera.
-Due to time constraints no further selection of images featuring prominent gazes to either side has been done.
+Due to time constraints, no further selection of images featuring prominent gazes to either side has been done.